Gather intelligence, help to gain a competitive edge, and prevent and solve crimes.

 Career Overview

 In the era of big data, there is a growing demand for experts with the knowledge and applied skills to assemble and analyze data.
-These business and intelligence analysts serve in a wide range of industries and sectors.
+These business and intelligence analysts serve a wide range of industries and sectors.
 This includes organizations in financial services, law enforcement and national security to health care, real estate, marketing and non-profit community services.

 Analyst Roles